Rambo: First Blood Part II: Critical response

+John Nubbin reviewed Rambo: First Blood Part II for Different Worlds magazine and stated that "Beyond its usefulness as a national purging [...]
+Rambo is also a terrific action picture.
+Cardiff's photography is better than ever.
+He has unleashed his style with a vengeance, using the screen as a canvas which he has decorated as cleverly as it is possible.
+His storytelling techniques here are some of the finest we've seen from anyone in quite some time.
+Goldsmith's score is strong and original, the best work he has delivered in quite a while as well."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

 Accolades

-Legacy

-The film is referenced in the 1985 The Golden Girls episode "On Golden Girls".
-Female characters seem to be aroused by John Rambo's muscular physique, and Sophia Petrillo says: "I sat through it twice.
+The film is referenced in the 1985 The Golden Girls season 1 episode "On Golden Girls".
+Female characters seem to be aroused by John Rambo's muscular physique, and Sophia Petrillo (Estelle Getty) says: "I sat through it twice.
 You'll love it!
 He sweats like a pig and he doesn't put his shirt on!"